 In order to secure a successful interview for a faculty member or professor with a journalist abroad, here are some all-important tips and advice.

-Know the professor’s schedule well in advance
+Know the faculty member’s schedule well in advance

 Be creative in reaching out

 Even with access to the internet, and the plethora of information and contact details available through platforms such as Muckrack and ResponseSource, it can still be difficult to find the email addresses of relevant journalists, especially internationally.
 This may require you to get creative in sourcing their email addresses.